mozilla-services/heka/docs/source/configuration.rst

 - decoders (list of strings):
     List of logline decoder names used to transform the log line into a structured hekad message.
+- logger (string):
+    Each LogfileInput may specify a logger name to use in the case an error occurs during processing of a particular line of logging text.
+By default, the logger name is set to the logfile name.

 .. code-block:: ini